oashour/NonlinearSchrodinger.jl/docs/src/man/integrators.md

 # Integrators
 This page shows the availabe integrators.
+Integrators prefixed with `_H` are used for the Hirota equation, and those with `_SS` are for the Sasa-Satsuma equation.
+Note that both these equations are not fully tested and should be used with utmost care due to the periodic boundary conditions.

 ```@index
 Pages = ["integrators.md"]